 Both system and acceptance testing typically take place near the end of the development cycle.
 This timing seems to make crowdsourced usability testing a good fit, right?
 Not necessarily!
 There are many benefits to be had by wrapping user testing into earlier dev processes.
 Today’s software development life cycles (SDLC) are dominated by Agile and Continuous Development methods based on quick iterations and releases.
 As the pace of software development intensifies, there are many advantages to including usability testing in these ‘shift-left’ ideologies

 Crowdsourcing testing is an after-the-fact approach to app development.
 The most heinous examples of crowdsourcing can be seen in the app market.
 We’ve all experienced downloading an app that sounded great, but in reality, was so buggy we uninstalled it after one or two attempts at use, right?
 Some developers think they can skip formal testing altogether by having actual users do testing with their live app!
 By skipping formal testing, they force their revenue-generating users to become their unwitting testers.
 This is not a happy place for a user to be!
 In this scenario sometimes the app survives, but most of the time it doesn’t.

-Ok, so none of us wants to be the homegrown hacker who releases untested apps to market.
+Ok, so none of us wants to be the homegrown developer who releases untested apps to market.
 What then?
 The next level of testing comes from websites who claim to manage your testing for you.
 One popular website for crowdsourced testing proclaims “In just two hours, capture the critical human insights you need to confidently deliver what customers want and expect!”